bmhking/Parcel_value_app/README.md

 - Expand the analysis to further differentiate the zoning types to building types (detached single family house, duplexes, townhouses, highrises etc.) (8/24)
 - Implemented multiple choice selection (8/24)
 - Added Color Scheme by value instead of zone (9/2)
+- Updated color legend so now it shows the legend based on whether the user selected zone type or value per sqft to color (9/2)
 - Add mode of map which shows ROI (total value per sqft - infrastructure cost per sqft) under certain assumptions

 # Need help with: